 Educational technology is an important component of STEM programs.
 These courses put devices such as robotic brains, virtual reality headsets, and unmanned flying aircraft into students’ hands, and then let them rapidly learn to build and program them to achieve impressive results.

-Fairfax Collegiate programming courses work well for students with varied interest in, exposure to, and aptitude for programming.
-Courses assume no prior programming experience.
-Open-ended projects engage and challenge beginners and experienced programmers alike.
-Topics, activities, and the pace of instruction are age-appropriate.
-Courses focus on real programming languages and set students up for success in more advanced programming courses, in high school and beyond.
+Our programming courses are for students with varied backgrounds in programming, including those who have no prior experience - open-ended projects engage and challenge beginners and experienced programmers alike.
+Courses focus on real programming languages and set students up for success in high school and beyond.

 Filmmaking and video are today’s most influential communications media.
 Outstanding communicators must be able to create—not just consume—video in its myriad forms.